-At Ideal Turf, we believe in the power of knowledge through transparency and thus offer our customers an in-depth look at the positives and negatives of switching to artificial turf in your home.
+At Ideal Turf, we believe in the power of knowledge through transparency and thus offer our customers an in-depth look at the positives and negatives of fake grass vs. real grass.

 We recognize that with anything in life, there are advantages and disadvantages, and artificial grass is no different.

 Our aim with this post is to provide customers with a comprehensive list of artificial grass pros & cons.